MHaringa/spatialrisk/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

-* Non UTF-8 character removed from column in nl_gemeente data set.
-* Argument for the number of clusters in maps is added.
-* The column with the name of the region is now called areaname in all data sets.
+* Columns with longitude and latitude of centroid of polygon added to data sets.

 ## Test environments
 * local OS X install, R 3.6.1